paich64/C64MEGA65/doc/temp_alpha_bugs.md

   readable for the system.

-* Black screen from time to time on startup (independent if a cartridge is inserted or not): HDMI-only: VGA shows a normal blinking cursor.
-But on HDMI be can see the OSM.
+* Black screen from time to time on startup (independent if a cartridge is inserted or not): HDMI-only: VGA shows a normal C64 start screen including a blinking cursor.
+But on HDMI the screen stays black but you can use the OSM via the Help key.

 ### REU and signal routing